 Based on his evaluation of the Company's disclosure controls and procedures (as defined in Rules 13a-15(e) and 15d-15(e) under the Exchange Act) as of the end of the period covered by this annual report on Form 10-K the Company's principal executive officer has concluded that the Company's disclosure controls and procedures were not effective as of January 31, 2019.
-The material weaknesses in our disclosure control procedures are as follows:
+The material weaknesses in our disclosure control procedures are as follows

-- 1. Lack of formal policies and procedures necessary to adequately review significant accounting transactions.
-We utilize a third party independent contractor to assist in the preparation of our financial statements.
+- Description Lack of formal policies and procedures necessary to adequately review significant accounting transactions.
+We utilize a third-party independent contractor to assist in the preparation of our financial statements.
 Although the financial statements and footnotes are reviewed by our management, our management is not experienced in financial reporting.
-If and when, we have internal management with financial training and experience, we will institute more detailed internal review procedures. - 2.
-Audit Committee and Financial Expert.
+The Company has not filed any federal and state tax returns.
+The net operating losses ("NOLs") will not be available to reduce future taxable income until the returns are filed.
+If and when, we have internal management with financial training and experience, we will institute more detailed internal accounting and review procedures. - Audit Committee and Financial Expert.
 We do not have an audit committee with a financial expert and, thus, we lack the appropriate oversight within the financial reporting process.
 We currently have no independent directors.
 We plan on forming an audit committee if and when we have independent directors.